 If nuclear energy cannot function except under a cloak of secrecy or a glossy public relations facade, that is in itself a good argument against nuclear energy.
-If nuclear scientists are the only people who can understand why nuclear energy is safe, that is in itself an indictment of the technology.
+If nuclear scientists are the only people who can understand why nuclear energy is "acceptably safe", that is in itself an indictment of the technology.
 For democracy cannot function in an informational vacuum, and responsible choices cannot be made if the basis for those choices is unknown.

 (c) "Entropy" versus "Evolution"

 Machines are dominated by the law of entropy, which means that they are inclined to break down if not carefully maintained; whereas ecosystems are dominated by the law of evolution, which means that they are self-regulating and are capable of spontaneously developing into more highly articulated, richer systems over a period of time.